Television in El Salvador: History

-The quantity of five television channels remained until on 15 December 1984, when Canal 12 was born as a direct competitor of the three private channels.
+Unitl 15 December 1984, El Salvador only had five television stations, when Canal 12 was born as a direct competitor of the three private channels, launching as the sixth station overall.
 By 1985, with the merger of channels 2, 4 and 6, Don Boris Eserski, one of the pioneers of Salvadoran television, founded Telecorporación Salvadoreña to facilitate its administration with the three concessions, and compete with other companies.
-On 1 March 1993, the third private media company called Grupo Megavisión was founded, with the beginning of transmitting the first UHF channel nationwide, Canal 21, and two years later Canal 19 was founded, both with the operational of Inversiones de Desarrollo Industrial y Agrícola (INDESI).
+On 1 March 1993, the third private media company called Grupo Megavisión was founded, with the launch of the UHF channel nationwide, Canal 21, and two years later Canal 19 was founded, both with the operational of Inversiones de Desarrollo Industrial y Agrícola (INDESI).
 These first two UHF channels paved the way for more television companies to take concessions from channels such as Canal 33, VTV (today TCS+) and regional channels of El Salvador; including the return of Canal 8 under the ownership of Asociación Agape de El Salvador in 2001.

 Other ways of watching television in El Salvador came cable and via satellite due to technological advances and the adaptation of international television, which is why they are based on subscription.
 The first to arrive with ANTEL approval were Telesat and Futurama in 1986, and in the 1990s it grew with the extension of the UHF band concessions with Cablevisa, Multicable and Amnet, including foreign companies such as Tecavisa.
 It currently offers variable programming on thematic channels with hundreds of operators and providers such as Tigo Star, Claro TV, Movistar TV, Sky México and Universal Cable Apopa.

 Entering the 21st Century, El Salvador was ready for digital television to be released, which initially adopted the ATSC Standards for the transmission of digital terrestrial television, but then in 2017 decided to adopt the international standard ISDB-T used in many other Latin American nations.
 The first digital television channel is Canal 10 on 21 December 2018, and it serves three channels in one; activity that other channels began the digital switchover, and it is expected that on 1 December 2024, El Salvador will only be broadcast in a digital signal.